rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 #### Set values with Attribute Mapping

-You can set values either explicitly, or by using Attribute Mapping Policy language features such as substitutions or XPath.
+You can set values either explicitly or by using Attribute Mapping Policy language features, such as substitutions or XPath.

 The following example syntax uses inline substitutions in the local rule to concisely retrieve values and simplify the policy.
 There are additional ways